khealy/khealy.github.io/portfolio/restaurant/index.md

 - Mexican (9)
 - American (6)

 The Asian category had the most items ordered at 3470, followed by Italian (2948), Mexican (2945), and American (2734).
-Interestingly, although the **American** category trailed the rest, 3 of the most frequently ordered items were in that category:
+Interestingly, although the **American** category trailed the rest, which is unsurprising since the category has the fewest items, 3 of the most frequently ordered items were in that category:

 - **Hamburger, $12.95**
 - Edamame, $5